Optiver 2026 New Grad OA full process analysis | HackerRank programming + knowledge test + Zap-N game real experience

 Optiver OA 2

-Given a list of processes, each process has a unique PID (process identifier), start time and end time.
-There is also a set of dependencies between the processes.
-The scheduler can only schedule the start or end of processes on integer time units, such as 1, 2, 1000, 999999, etc., not non-integer values such as 1.5, 700.1, etc.
+Given a list of processes, each process has a unique PID (process identifier), start time, and end time.
+There is also a set of dependencies between processes.
+The scheduler can only schedule the start or end of a process on integer time units, such as 1, 2, 1000, 999999, etc., not non-integer values such as 1.5, 700.1, etc.

-The task is to implement a Scheduler class containing a constructor and a PrintSchedule method.
-The constructor accepts a list of processes and dependencies, and the PrintSchedule method takes no arguments.
+The task is to implement a Scheduler class, including the constructor and PrintSchedule method.
+The constructor accepts a list of processes and dependencies, and the PrintSchedule method takes no parameters.

 Sample output:1 100 110 200 2100 2200 2330

 To solve this problem, we can use topological sorting.
-First, we need to calculate the latest start time for each process, i.e., it must start after all its dependencies have completed.
-Then, we can use topological sorting to determine the correct order in which processes should be executed.
-Finally, we will just find the maximum duration that satisfies all the constraints.
+First, we need to calculate the latest start time of each process, i.e. It must not start until all its dependencies have completed.
+We can then use topological sorting to determine the correct order of process execution.
+Finally, we will find the maximum duration that satisfies all constraints.

 self.processes = {pid: (start, end) for pid, start, _ in processes}